Anne-Marie Dias Borges

-Anne-Marie Dias Borges, born on 18 December 1976, in Riom, is a Franco-Cape-Verdean journalist and radio and television host.
+Anne-Marie Dias Borges (born 18 December 1976) is a Franco-Cape-Verdean journalist and radio and television host.
 She currently works as a Senior Broadcast Journalist and Presenter for BBC Business TV, position she has held since 2016.

 Biography

 Early life and education

-Anne-Marie Dias Borges was born in Riom (France) on 18 December 1976, daughter of Cape-Verdean parents from the island of Santiago.
-Her early years were spent between the French Alps and Nice where she attended high school at Lycée d’Etat Estienne d’Orves, on the French Riviera.
+Anne-Marie Dias Borges was born in Riom, France, on 18 December 1976, daughter of Cape-Verdean parents from the island of Santiago.
+Her early years were spent between the French Alps and Nice, where she attended high school at Lycée d’Etat Estienne d’Orves, on the French Riviera.

 In 1997, she moved to London and obtained in 2000 a Bachelor of Arts in African Studies at the University of London, combined with Development Studies and Portuguese and Japanese from the School of Oriental.
 She additionally obtained that same year syllabuses in Literature of Portuguese Africa and History of Portuguese Africa from King's College at the University of London in London, United Kingdom.